 Cab Grid Pro supports shortcode attributes that can adjust the appearance and functionality of each individual instance of Cab Grid on your website.
-This article discusses what shortcode attribute are available and how to implement them.
+This article discusses the available shortcode attributes and how to implement them.

 The syntax for attributes is (use double quotes around values):